-Welcome to English at Warwick.
-These pages are designed to provide you with the information you need to ensure a smooth integration into the activities of the department.
+Welcome!
+These pages are designed to provide you with the information you need to ensure a smooth integration into the activities of the department for students joining us for 2023/24.
+Please see module information details to the right if you are joining us for 2023/24.

 This Welcome to Warwick programme is run by the International Office and is for international students (undergraduate and postgraduate) who are new to living and studying in the UK.

 The four-day programme includes information sessions, seminars, social events and tours.
-It also provides opportunities and support for practical aspects such as enrolment, health centre and police registration and academic skills workshops.
+It also provides opportunities and support for practical issues such as enrolment, using the health centre, police registration and academic skills workshops.
 There is also a wide range of social activities provided for participants.
 There are approximately 1,000 attendees and a team of 100 helpers.

 Important details to note